[Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

 Sigyn stifled a laugh as Vali smacked his brother’s leg, then handed her elder son a bowl of millet and the first flatbread.
 While the next flatbread cooked, Narvi poured himself a cup of milk and Sigyn prepared a bowl for him.
 The boys were too tired and hungry to snark at each other over breakfast, so Sigyn quietly admired her growing sons by the firelight.

-Once the boys had each eaten a flatbread and at least two bowls of porridge, Vali tucked his axe into his belt and the brothers wrapped themselves in their heavy wool cloaks, hats, and mitts to shepherd the animals out into the blustery dawn.
-By the time they had goaded the animals outside, they had let in a small snowdrift and let out a half-dozen curses between them.
+Once the boys had each eaten a flatbread and at least two bowls of porridge, Vali tucked his axe into his belt and the brothers wrapped themselves in their heavy wool cloaks, hats, and mitts to shepherd the sheep and horses out into the blustery dawn.
+By the time they had goaded the animals outside, they had let in a small snowdrift and let out a half-dozen curses.
 Shivering, Sigyn pulled her woollen shawl more tightly around her shoulders and finished making the rest of the day’s bread before finally preparing herself a cup of milk and bowl of porridge.

 The house was suddenly silent except for the crackling fire, but the quiet did not bring any peace.
 Sigyn’s mind constantly turned over and over again, thinking and rethinking all the possible reasons Loki had not come home yet.
 Maybe he had stayed in the city for the harvest assembly, even though he did nothing there but eat and mock the highborn; he may have gotten himself (and probably Thor, too) into trouble in Jötunheim, and not for the first time; he might have been searching for possible wives for his sons the way Odin had done for him, but she couldn’t imagine that the nobles would deal with him at all, and he always complained that farmers who tried to sell their pigs and marry off their daughters often got the two confused.
 Perhaps he was dallying with his mistress and their strange daughter, the daughter Sigyn hadn’t been able to give him.

 She knew about Angrboda.
 Loki kept no secrets from her, and though he didn’t talk openly about his other family, Sigyn knew that they were the main reason he travelled to Jötunheim every year.
 But she did not complain.
 That, too, had been part of their marriage agreement.
 As long as Loki cared for his children with her, she would willingly turn a blind eye to his wanderings.
 Still, the knowledge of his second family cut through her like a sword.
-For all Loki’s faults—his wicked tongue and bad temper—she loved him, and waiting for him to return was like bleeding to death slowly.
+Despite Loki’s wicked tongue and bad temper, she loved him, and waiting for him to return was like bleeding to death slowly.

 Sigyn’s shoulders slumped.
 No longer hungry, she set down her bowl of half-eaten porridge.
 There were still chores to do before she visited her father, and she hoped the work would help clear her mind.
 She scraped the remaining porridge into another bowl and cleaned the pot with some warm water, which she hastily tossed outside before filling the pot with snow.
 Her frozen fingers hung the pot over the fire then retrieved a hunk of dried, smoked beef that hung down from the rafters.